1965 Nobel Prize in Literature

-The 1965 Nobel Prize in Literature was awarded the Russian novelist Mikhail Sholokhov (1905–1984) "for the artistic power and integrity with which, in his epic of the Don, he has given expression to a historic phase in the life of the Russian people."
+The 1965 Nobel Prize in Literature was awarded the Soviet-Russian novelist Mikhail Sholokhov (1905–1984) "for the artistic power and integrity with which, in his epic of the Don, he has given expression to a historic phase in the life of the Russian people."
 He is the third Russian-speaking author to become the prize's recipient.

 Laureate

 Mikhail Sholokhov was born in Vyoshenskaya, Russia.
 He fought in the Russian Civil War as a Bolshevik at the age of 13.
 To pursue a career as a journalist, he relocated to Moscow in 1922.
 He returned to his birthplace two years later and concentrated solely on his literary career.
 He drew inspiration for his debut book, Donskie Rasskazy ("Tales from the Don", 1925), from his experiences in both the Russian Civil War and World War I.

 His magnum opus Tikhii Don ("The Quiet Don", 1928–1966) was published in four volumes (translated as And Quiet Flows the Don (1934); The Don Flows Home to the Sea (1940); Quiet Flows the Don (1966)) to him 14 years to complete.
 It was praised as a potent illustration of socialist realism and became the most widely-read book in Soviet literature.
 Sholokhov had a keen interest in how people's lives played out against Russia's changes and problems.
 It took him 27 years to complete his other significant piece for the Don cycle, Podnyataya Tselina ("Virgin Soil Upturned", 1932–1960).